Australia Garden Village: Land ownership disputes

-In November 2019, a homeowner at the Australian Villa development discovered a discrepancy while checking the property register: the area listed under Land Certificate No. 021 had been reduced from 122,000 square meters to 89,000 square meters, with 33,000 square meters of land unaccounted for.
+In November 2019, a homeowner at the Australia Garden Village development discovered a discrepancy while checking the property register: the area listed under Land Certificate No. 021 had been reduced from 122,000 square meters to 89,000 square meters, with 33,000 square meters of land unaccounted for.
 Fangxing Company had previously purchased four parcels of land—Nos.
 018, 022, 024, and 026—from the Australia-America Company.
 While the total area of these four parcels remained unchanged after the transfer, their boundaries and geographic coordinates had been altered.
 As a result of these adjustments, some homeowners were left in a situation where their houses no longer sat on land legally registered under their names—either the land beneath their homes had been reclassified, or the legal land certificate no longer matched the actual location of the buildings.
 Fangxing Company explained that, during the transfer process, the Australia-America Company was unable to locate certain homeowners and therefore excluded approximately 50 mu of land that had existing buildings, transferring only the remaining 134 mu to Fangxing.
 According to an official government response, the cancellation of the two affected land parcels was conducted “in accordance with laws and regulations.”
 Nevertheless, some homeowners who had already taken possession of their properties discovered that the land beneath their homes had been deregistered, making it impossible to obtain property certificates.
-To date, of the ten original land parcels owned by Aomei within the Australian Villa project, seven undeveloped parcels have been transferred to Fangxing, while the remaining three—containing existing buildings—remain under court-imposed seizure.
+To date, of the ten original land parcels owned by Aomei within the Australia Garden Village project, seven undeveloped parcels have been transferred to Fangxing, while the remaining three—containing existing buildings—remain under court-imposed seizure.